krishnaveni03/Chronic-Kidney-Disease/README.md

 This project is a web-based application that predicts the likelihood of Chronic Kidney Disease (CKD) in individuals based on various medical attributes.
 The application is built using Python and Flask and utilizes a Machine Learning model for predictions.
 Users can input their medical data, and the application will provide a prediction of whether they are at risk for CKD.

+Deployment Link: Chronic Kidney Disease Prediction
+Description:

+Utilizes a machine learning model trained on medical data to predict CKD likelihood.
+Facilitates early detection and personalized intervention for improved patient care.
+Allows users to input medical information for prediction and provides insights for healthcare professionals.
 ## Features

 - User-friendly web interface.